 - Family History: Those with a family history of skin cancer may face an increased risk for the disease.

 - Fair Skin: People with fair skin are at a higher risk of developing skin cancer, especially fair-skinned individuals with freckles, blue or green eyes, and red, blond, or light brown hair.
 However everyone is at risk of developing skin cancer and should take precautions.
 In fact, though melanoma is less frequently diagnosed among African Americans, Latinos, and Asians than Caucasians, it is more frequently found in late stages and is often fatal for these populations.
-Everyone should seek regular skin cancer screenings with a dermatologist.
+Everyone should seek annual skin cancer screenings with a physician.

 Symptoms and Signs